Manex1998/Ecommerce-Django-Backend/README.md

 # Ecommerce-Django-Backend
-This is a project to build a python django backend app to @templatecookie/olog-html front end ecommerce project
+This is a project to build a python django backend app to Olog eCommerce Responsive HTML Template front end ecommerce project, you can go ahead and checkout his front end design @templatecookie/olog-html